Highlight

 Being in good health is essential to enjoy your Alpinist Club trip fully.
 If your last medical visit was more than four years ago, please get another general physical exam and tell your doctor the nature of your trip (climate, altitude, difficulty, etc.).
 The altitude also has the effect of reviving dental problems or other chronic pain, so getting a dental checkup is also prudent.
 If you are undertaking a high-altitude expedition, we advise you to consult a mountain medicine specialist.

 This trip takes place at high altitudes so some people may experience altitude-related discomforts like headaches, loss of appetite, and swelling of limbs.
 Most of these symptoms usually go away within a few days, but sometimes they can develop into a serious illness: pulmonary or cerebral edema.
 There are no preventive drugs for AMS.
-Diamox diuretic is often effective for symptomatic relief, but you should first check with your doctor to verify that it is not contraindicated for you.
+Diamox diuretic is often effective for symptomatic relief, but you should first check with your doctor to verify that it is not contraindicated.
 Think about it before you go.

 Less More